sgvhak/rover-web/index.md

 # A Rover's Tour of JPL
 Just for fun, we did a [A Rover's Tour of JPL](https://photos.app.goo.gl/5oCEGBRYethgrxN69), a photo story of special JPL tour for Achille's rover, Raf.
 I'm really proud about how it turned out.

+# September 2024
+It's September 27th.
+We finished the mechanical assembly a few days ago.
+We are still wrapping up the wiring and making headway on the PCB assembly.

+We will be exhibiting at [Explore Caltech](https://wispcarey.github.io/Explore_Caltech/) on September 28th to raise awareness of the Open Source Rover and get more people involved.

+We also started up a [wiki](https://opensourcerover.atlassian.net/wiki/x/1IEC) for the OSR on Atlassian Confluence, so we could have a site to point people to

 # March 2024
 It's March 23rd.